A BFA program for Innovative Artists with Creative Hunger

 Recent graduates are working as professional artists, teachers, as a graphic designer at Audible, lead artist at Vicarious Visions and videographer and photographer at YTK Photography & Film.

-A Master of Fine Arts (MFA) degree or Master of Art in Teaching (MAT) is the next step for many Art + Extended Media graduates who want to continue their education.
+A Master of Fine Arts (MFA) degree or Master of Art in Teaching (MAT) is the next step for many Bachelor of Fine Arts graduates who want to continue their education.